lucasvillagra/Q-curves2/README.md

 **• Ellenberg.gp** : To compute Ellenberg's bound for Theorem 5.5, in PARI/GP.

-**• FreitasSiksek.sage** : To compute the bounds of Theorem 1 of Freitas-Siksek, in sage.
+**• FreitasSiksek.sage** : To compute the bounds of Theorem 1 of Freitas-Siksek, in Sage.

 **• Case_d6.mg** :  The code used in Theorem 5.1, in Magma.